aliyahameeda/BikeSalesAnalysisExcel/README.md

 - Relationship between number of cars and bike purchase
 - Impact of home ownership on buying bikes
 - Effect of number of children on purchasing decisions
-- مقارنة income of male and female customers and their likelihood of buying a bike
+- inccome of male and female customers and their likelihood of buying a bike
 - Customer age range vs count of bike purchases
 - Customer commute distance (in miles) vs count of bike purchases